basic configuration

 ui.fps = 1

-main.name specifies the name of your pwny.
-You can enter whatever you like in there.
+main.name → Specifies the name of your Pwny.
+You can choose whatever name you desire here.

-main.whitelist is a list of access points that WON’T be pwned, so for example your home WiFi.
-You can enter it’s SSID (The Name of the Wi-Fi router) or it’s MAC address there.
+main.whitelist → A list of access points that WON’T be pwned.
+You can enter either an SSID (= the name of the Wi-Fi router) or a MAC address here.
+(It is a good idea to add your home Wi-Fi network here.)

-main.plugins.grid controls the bevaiour of the Grid, which is sort of a backend for the pwny, that has statistics, you can message others using it, etc. Read more about Grid here.
+main.plugins.grid → Controls the behavior of the Grid, which is sort of a backend for the Pwny.
+The server maintains statistics about individual units and also allows you to message others using your Pwny.
+(Learn more about the Grid here.)

-main.plugins.bt-tether.devices.ios-phone.ip is the IP address at which your pwny will be located at.
-For simplicity, leave this to default, but you can change it.
+main.plugins.bt-tether.devices.ios-phone.ip → The IP address at which your Pwny will be located at.
+(For simplicity you can leave this as the default, but you can change it.)

-main.plugins.bt-tether.devices.ios-phone.share_internet = true change this to true if it isn’t, this is needed to share the internet connection of your phone with your pwny (for uploading stats, some plugins, time sync etc.)
+main.plugins.bt-tether.devices.ios-phone.share_internet = true → Change this to true if it isn’t already.
+This is needed to share the internet connection of your phone with your Pwny (for uploading statistics, some plugins, time sync, etc).

-main.plugins.memtemp.enabled = true enables plugin, that shows you your system’s load and temp.
-Those are nice to know.
+main.plugins.memtemp.enabled = true → Enables a plugin that shows your Pwny system’s load and temp.
+(This is nice to know.)
 You can change units and orientation, but what’s above works best with phones.

-main.plugins.logtail.enabled = true enabled plugin that lets you view pwny’s log in your phone.
-Nice for debugging if anything goes ass up, you can disable it when you are done with your pwny.
+main.plugins.logtail.enabled = true → Enables a plugin that lets you view Pwny’s log in your phone.
+Nice for debugging if anything goes ass up — you can disable it when you are done with your Pwny.

-ui.web.enabled = true enables the webUI, keep this enabled, otherwise you won’t be able to see your pwny in your phone.
-However you will have to change some things, see below.
+ui.web.enabled = true → Enables the webUI.
+Keep this enabled, otherwise you won’t be able to see your Pwny on your phone.
+Be sure to change the default credentials for accessing this (see ui.web.username and ui.web.password).

-ui.web.username = "changeme" and ui.web.password = "changeme" as the text says, it is highly recommended to change your login username and password, again, from security standpoint.
+ui.web.username = "changeme" and ui.web.password = "changeme" → As the default credentials suggest, it is highly recommended to change your login username and password to something only you know.

 When you are done with the changes, save and close the file.